geudde/attic-chest/pages/05.season-4/27.meeting-48/remonstrance/docs.md

 > Love rules the court, the camp, the ground,
 > And men below, and heav’n above,
-> For love is heav’n, and heav’n is love”
+> For love is heav’n, and heav’n is love
 >
 > Lay of the Last Minstrel